Simultaneous non-vanishing of central values of $\mathrm{GL}(2)\times \mathrm{GL}(3)$ and $\mathrm{GL}(3)\times \mathrm{GL}(3)$ $L$-functions: Introduction

-where the main term $\asymp T^3R^2$ and $g$ is a holomorphic Hecke cusp form for $\mathrm{SL}(2)$.
-Blomer and $Mili\'cevi\'c$ \cite{BM} achieved a significant result for two fixed Hecke-Maa{\ss} forms $f_1$ and $f_2$ which satisfy the Ramanujan-Petersson conjecture, proved an asymptotic formula with a power saving error term for the second moment
+where the main term is $\asymp T^3R^2$, and $g$ is a holomorphic Hecke cusp form for $\mathrm{SL}_2(\mathbb{Z})$.
+Regarding the simultaneous non-vanishing of two distinct Rankin-Selberg $L$-functions, Blomer and Mili\'cevi\'c \cite{BM} obtained, for two fixed Hecke-Maa{\ss} forms $f_1,f_2$ satisfying the Ramanujan-Petersson conjecture,

-where $M(f_1,f_2,q)$ depends on $f_1,f_2$, also, there exists a primitive Dirichlet character $\chi$ of modulus $r$ such that $L(1/2,f_1\times \chi)$ and $L(1/2,f_2\times \chi)$ are not zero.
-Shortly thereafter, Hoffstein and Lee \cite{HL} studied a related simultaneous non-vanishing problem, although their method did not specify the character modulus.
+which implies the existence of characters $\chi$ such that both central values are non-zero.
+This refined an earlier result of Hoffstein and Lee \cite{HL} that could not specify the modulus of the character.